InfluxDB plugin

 -

-.save { connect { server( url = "http://localhost:18086", bucket = "iot", org = "qalipsis" ) basic(user = "DJones", password = "Oxford1987") } query { bucket = { _, _ -> "iot" } organization = { _, _ -> "qalipsis" } points = { _, input -> listOf( Point.measurement("battery_state") .addField("battery_level", input.batteryLevel) .addTag("device_id", input.deviceId) .addTag("timestamp", input.timestamp.epochSecond.toString()) ) } } } - Notable parameter
+.save { connect { (1) server( url = "http://localhost:18086", bucket = "iot", org = "qalipsis" ) basic(user = "DJones", password = "Oxford1987") } query { (2) bucket = { StepContext, input -> "iot" } organization = { _, _ -> "qalipsis" } points = { _, input -> listOf( Point.measurement("battery_state") .addField("battery_level", input.batteryLevel) .addTag("device_id", input.deviceId) .addTag("timestamp", input.timestamp.epochSecond.toString()) ) } } }1 Define the connection parameters to InfluxDB.
+2 Specify a query respecting the requirements of InfluxDB.

 - Tips